Skip Navigation

 Introduction

 Carleton College is a residential liberal arts college.
-An important and exciting part of being a Carleton student comes directly from residing with other students in the residence halls.
+An important and exciting part of being a Carleton student comes directly from residing with other students in the residence halls and houses.

 Residential Life Goals